 Military Judge Col. Jeffery Nance on Friday ruled that Army Sgt.
 Bowe Bergdahl will not serve prison time after being accused of desertion and misbehavior before the enemy.

 Bergdahl, now 31, pleaded guilty in October to desertion and misbehavior before the enemy after deserting his outpost in Afghanistan.
-He was held captive by the Taliban for five years, and six service members died while searching for him.
+He was held captive by the Taliban for five years.

 He will receive a dishonorable discharge from the U.S. Military, lose rank and forfeit pay, the Associated Press reported.